davidegat/AIRCBot/README.md

 3. **AI Response Errors:**
    - Ensure LMStudio is running and accessible at `http://localhost:1234/v1/chat/completions`.
    - Check the API response in the logs for troubleshooting.

-4. **News Feed Issues:**
-   - Verify the RSS feed URL is accessible.
+   - If you modify the code to support external API, check if your endpoint and parameters are correct for your model.

 ---

-## Customization

-### Modify News Feed
-To change the RSS feed source, update the `FEED_URL` in the `fetch_news_from_feed` function.

-### Update Language Model
-To use a different AI model or API, modify the `ask_gpt4` function to integrate with the desired endpoint.

-### Add Features
-The bot is modular, allowing for additional features such as multiple channel support, advanced user management, or enhanced AI capabilities.

----

 ## License

-AIRCBot is open-source software licensed under the MIT License.
+AIRCBot is open-source software.
 See the LICENSE file for details.

 ---